giftos1/TravelTrackerPart1/README.md

 This program is a simple "travel tracker" that allows a user to track places they wish to visit and places they have already visited.

+It is written in python 3.

-The program reads and writes a list of places in a text file, and each place has: name, country, priority, whether it is visited (v) or unvisited (n)
+The program reads and writes a list of places in a text file, and each place has: name, country, priority, whether it is visited (v) or unvisited (n).

 Users can choose to see the list of places, including the total number of places and unvisited places.